7 Months Nature Immersion, previously: The Year course

 Itinerary for Year course:

-Fourth Session; 5 Days: Advanced Survival skills.
+Second Session; 5 Days: Advanced Survival skills.
 Establishing a survival camp moving towards survival living.
 Skills covered: group shelter, advanced fire making, Traps, Awareness routines, Cooking in the fire, more cordage, plant I.D. including edible and medicinal plants.
 Tracking, Hide tanning, Flint knapping, Bow making and Arrow Fletching, Bark work, Raw hide use.

-Fifth session: 5 Days: Nature Awareness& Connection: Bird language, silent and invisible movement, camouflage, concentric ring study, blind fold work, balance work, tracking at speed, silent communication.
+Third session: 5 Days: Nature Awareness& Connection: Bird language, silent and invisible movement, camouflage, concentric ring study, blind fold work, balance work, tracking at speed, silent communication.

-Sixth Session; 5 Days: Additional skills & Quest Preparation: We will make sure every one's skill level is up to the challenge of the quest as only a maximum of 3 items can be taken and we will try to help you make them all.
+Fifth Session; 5 Days: Additional skills & Quest Preparation: We will make sure every one's skill level is up to the challenge of the quest as only a maximum of 3 items can be taken and we will try to help you make them all.
 (Bowl, Blanket, Knife)

 Year course cost £2800